 In addition to questions about the dissociative symptoms, the TADS-I also includes questions about other trauma-related symptoms, including sleep problems, eating problems, anxiety and mood complaints, symptoms of the (complex) post-traumatic stress disorder (PTSD and CPTSS).
 In this way, the researcher gets a broader picture of the complaints that someone is suffering from and their treatment can be tailored accordingly.
 Moreover, the interviewer can get an impression whether trauma-related symptoms occur together with dissociative symptoms.

-In 2022 the book Assessing Trauma-related Dissociation, including the full TADS-I interview has been published in Dutch in the Netherlands.
+In 2022, the book Assessing Trauma-related Dissociation, including the full TADS-I interview has been published in Dutch.
 The English translation of this book and the TADS-I has been published in 2023 by Norton Publishers.
-At this moment there is also a Finnish and an Italian translation available.
-German and French and Ukrainian translations will follow.
-There will be more news about a Spanish translation of the book this year.
+At this moment there is al a Finnish, Italian, German and Ukranian translation of the book available.
+French and Spanish translations of the book will be published this year.

 Although the interview is now available, a training is advised.
 If you are interested in following a training, you can contact me.
 Trainings are given regularly both online and in person.
 Please go to the page planning.